Skip to main content

 Authenticate

-Annie ships with production defaults — no manual configuration needed.
+Annie ships with production defaults, so no manual configuration is needed.
 Just log in:

 annie auth login